Give sleep a miss – some of the most memorable experiences on offer across Australia are only available at night.

 By Ute Junker

 Australia might have a reputation for being laid back, but it’s certainly not sleepy.
-Whether you’re looking for a quiet spot to enjoy a nightcap or a venue to see the latest theatre production, it’s easy to plan the perfect night on the town.
+Whether you’re looking for a quaint spot to enjoy a nightcap or a venue to see the latest theatre production, there's no shortage of options when you're willing to sacrifice some shut-eye.

 Discover a secret bar